2017–18 Colchester United F.C. season: September

-Colchester started September with defeat at Cambridge United.
+Colchester started September with a defeat at Cambridge United.
 Naming an unchanged starting eleven from the side that beat Forest Green 5–1 the previous weekend, the U's fell to a 1–0 defeat on 2 September thanks to a second-half goal from Uche Ikpeazu.

 Eli Phipps joined Dillon Barnes on loan at Welling United on 8 September, while Barnes' loan was extended until 8 November.
 Also heading out on loan was Charley Edge, who signed on a one-month deal at National League North side Leamington.

 Colchester returned to winning ways with an impressive first-half performance against Crawley Town in a 3–1 win.
 Sammie Szmodics scored his fourth goal of the season before assisting Ryan Jackson's first goal for the club after 14-minutes.
-Mikael Mandron completed the home sides scoring on 38-minutes.
+Mikael Mandron completed the home side's scoring after 38-minutes.
 In the second-half, Sam Walker saved a Mark Randall penalty, but Crawley did pull a goal back from Jimmy Smith on 66-minutes.
 They were then held to a 1–1 draw against Chesterfield on 12 September.
 Louis Reed scored for the visitors shortly before half-time but debutant Brandon Hanlan scored from the substitutes bench after 82-minutes.

 Colchester's terrible away form continued on 16 September with a 3–1 defeat at Cheltenham Town.
 Within 15-minutes, the U's found themselves 2–0 down with both goals coming from Cheltenham's Kevin Dawson.
 Colchester were awarded a penalty in the 26th minute after Taylor Moore handled in the penalty area and Sammie Szmodics converted to score his fifth goal of the campaign.
-In the second-half, Mikael Mandron was sent off for a hand ball offence in the penalty area, but Brian Graham's penalty was saved by Sam Walker.
+In the second-half, Mikael Mandron was sent off for a handball offence in the penalty area, but Brian Graham's penalty was saved by Sam Walker.
 Shortly afterwards, Jamie Grimes scored to complete the victory for Cheltenham and condemn Colchester to their fourth successive away defeat.